My Story:

 Welcome to BOLD!

-In 2014, I founded BOLD Career Coaching because I passionately believe that all of us have unique gifs that we bring to this world.
 My own passion is helping people connect to their authentic selves and build meaningful and fulfilling professional lives that reflect their unique skills, strengths, and talents.

-I left the business world to found BOLD, after realizing that I wanted to devote more of my time towards my true passions and strengths.
-My own professional and personal background allows me to relate to the day-to-day challenges facing professionals within organizations, as well as men or women who have chosen more non-traditional career paths.
-My clients include recent graduates, young professionals establishing themselves in early career, mothers who took an extended career break to raise family and are looking to return to paid workforce or begin a new venture, as well as individuals in mid-career who want to build professionally meaningful and fulfilling careers.
+My professional and personal background allows me to relate to the day-to-day challenges facing professionals within organizations, as well as men or women who have chosen more non-traditional career paths.
+My clients include recent graduates, young professionals establishing themselves in early career, mid-career professionals seeking to pivot and find career fulfillment, as well as anyone going through a career transition.

 My Bio: